McLargo/python-lessons/docs/advanced/lambda_functions.md

 Lambda expressions are also known as anonymous functions.

-Lambda expressions in Python are a short way to declare small, anonymous functions (you don't need to provide a name for lambda functions).

 Lambda functions behave like normal functions declared with the def keyword.
 They are useful when you want to define a small function concisely.
-They can contain only one expression, so they are not best suited for functions with control flow statements.
+They must contain only one expression, so they are not best suited for functions with control flow statements.

 ## Misused